Written by Dan Green

 Another terrific way to improve your credit score is to make on-time payments to your creditors.
 In as few as 30 days, you’ll start to see improvement.

-If money is tight and you cannot afford to pay all of your bills in full each month, prioritize for minimum payments, at least.
+If money is tight and you cannot afford to pay all your bills each month, prioritize minimum payments, at least.
 Minimum payments are still on-time payments.
-Missed payments, however, are derogatories.
+Missed payments, however, are derogatory events which affect your FICO.

-The second-largest component in your credit score is: How much credit do you have in your name, and it’s good to have a lot of it!
+The second-largest component in your credit score is how much credit you have in your name.
+It’s good to have a lot of available credit, which can feel like a counter-intuitive concept.

-Lenders want you to have vast amounts of credit because they know life is unpredictable.
-When things go sideways for you, those large credit lines can keep you afloat, so you have money to keep paying on your mortgage.
+Lenders want you to have vast credit lines because they know life is unpredictable.
+When things go sideways for you, those credit cards can help keep you afloat, so you have money to keep paying your mortgage.

 Play this to your advantage.
 On the back of every credit card you own, you’ll find a customer service number.
-Call it and request an increase in your credit limit.
+Call it and request the maximum increase to your credit limit possible without performing a hard credit inquiry.

 You could reap 50-point gains or more.

-Just like adding to your limits can help raise your overall score, taking credit away from your accounts can move your score down.
+Just like adding to your available credit can help raise your overall score, removing your available credit can move your score down.

 Resist the urge to close the old credit cards you never seem to use; and, the personal charge card for the store you never visit.
 Those open accounts are part of your score, and every point helps.

-Sometimes, it’s unavoidable.
+Sometimes, opening a new card is unavoidable.
 But, do your best to work with the credit you already have.
 Don’t open a new credit card, don’t apply for a new auto loan, and sign for a new personal credit line.
 Each of these actions will lower your overall score.

 The credit agencies let two or more people share credit, so ask a family member to add you as an authorized user on their credit accounts.
 As they pay their bills each month, you’ll get the benefit of additional on-time payments.